noahehall/theBookOfNoah/linux/cmdline.md

   - /etc/shadow
     - holds user passwords
     - can only be edited by certain programs
+### MANAGING USER ACCOUNTS
+  - more than just adding, modifying and deleting accounts
+    - security issues
+    - preserving work
+  - deleting an account
+    - obtain the correct user account name to delete
+      - be sure it exists on the system by checking `etc/passwd`
+    - kill any processes currently running on the system that belongs to that acocunt
+    - determine all files on teh system belonging to the account
+    - remove the suer account

 ### cmds
   - useradd easy way to create a new user account and setup a users home directory strcture all at once